joaquingeller/bank_churners_project/README.md

 # Tools Used
 -Data Cleaning and Exploratory Analysis: The data cleaning and exploratory analysis were conducted using BigQuery.

--Visualizations: Visualizations were created using Tableau to gain insights into the dataset and communicate findings effectively.
+-Visualizations: Visualizations about the exploratory analysis were created using Tableau.
+If you want to get in touch with the main charasteristics of the database before seeing the model, it is recommended to see the 'exploratory analysis' file first.

 -Multiple Regression Model Building: The multiple regression model was built using R Studio to analyze the relationship between various predictors and customer attrition.